silverailscolo/ejb/_pages/en-us/trains-layout.md

 <p>It works nicely with <a href="https://www.jmri.org/help/en/package/jmri/jmrit/operations/Operations.shtml">JMRI Operations</a> (Dec.
 2012)</p>

 # <a id="rollingstock">Rolling stock</a>

 <p>In January 2007 I entered all my items in a dedicated database <a href="https://mcrichter.macbay.de/Seiten/Englisch/Macintosh/MacMoVe.htm">Mac-MoVe</a>.
-It's ashtonishing to get a good look at all the beautiful items one has collected (and payed for) over the years...</p>
+It's astonishing to get a good look at all the beautiful items one has collected (and paid for) over the years...</p>

 <div class="w3-row">
 <div class="w3-col s12 m6">